rosalexander/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 ![](/img/bigboy.jpg)

-During a trip to Vancouver, met this great furry beast while at the airport!
+During a trip to Vancouver, we met this great furry beast while at the airport!
 I just had to take a picture.
 I have never met such a big one, especially one thats rocking a denim jacket!